Gannet

 Gannets are seabirds comprising the genus Morus in the family Sulidae, closely related to boobies.
+They are known as 'solan' or 'solan goose' in Scotland.
+A common misconception is that the Scottish name is 'guga' but this is the Gaelic name referring to the chicks only.

 Gannets are large white birds with yellowish heads, black-tipped wings and long bills.
 Northern gannets are the largest seabirds in the North Atlantic, having a wingspan of up to 2 m.
 The other two species occur in the temperate seas around southern Africa, southern Australia, and New Zealand.

 Etymology

-"Gannet" is derived from Old English ganot meaning "strong or masculine", ultimately from the same Old Germanic root as "gander".
+"Gannet" is derived from Old English ganot, meaning "gander."

 Taxonomy

 Morus is derived from Ancient Greek μωρός moros "stupid" or "foolish" due to lack of fear shown by breeding gannets and boobies, allowing them to be easily killed.

 Behaviour

 Hunting

 Gannets hunt fish by diving into the sea from a height of 30 m and pursuing their prey underwater, and have a number of adaptations: